How Payments Are Applied

 Aspire Servicing Center reports all borrower accounts to the national consumer reporting agencies every month and may report late or missing payments at 30 days or more past due.
 Even if you later bring your account current through payment or assistance, or even pay your account in full, that does not change previous, accurate credit reporting.

-In addition, if you make partial payments, miss payments or pay late, more daily interest accrues on your account and you may incur late charges.
-Greater portions of your subsequent payments will apply to outstanding interest and late charges and less to principal.
+In addition, if you make partial payments, miss payments or pay late, more daily interest accrues on your account and you may incur late fees.
+Greater portions of your subsequent payments will apply to outstanding interest and late fees and less to principal.
 Over time, partial, missing or late payments can increase your loan balance through capitalization of accrued interest.

 Can I make extra payments?